 Having other writers around is great to bounce ideas from.
 What may sound amazing in my head may not make sense to a reader.
 Other writers get that.
 They can tell you honestly whether something works or not.

-Lastly, when I’m part of a writer’s group, they have a general idea of my story from the beginning and make for great beta testers.
-(More on that later.)
+Lastly, when I’m part of a writer’s group, they have a general idea of my story from the beginning and make for great beta readers.

 8. Write, Don’t Edit